zangai/git-ftp/man/git-ftp.1.md

 * Sets this initial commit as the "deployed" version

 # Tracking Remote Changes

+Remote change tracking works by comparing the file modification date/time with the date/time of last deployment.
+This means that files may have identical content but still be considered "changes" (for example, because you uploaded the same file manually after the last deployment.)

 If others are making changes directly through FTP instead of through git-ftp, and you have lftp installed, you can pull updates: